Michael Lewis: Early life

 Lewis was born in New Orleans, the son of corporate attorney J. Thomas Lewis and community activist Diana Monroe Lewis.
 He is a descendant of the early-19th-century Louisiana judge Joshua Lewis.
 He went to Isidore Newman School.
 He later attended Princeton University and graduated cum laude with a BA in art and archaeology in 1982 after completing a 166-page senior thesis titled "Donatello and the Antique."
 At Princeton, Lewis was a member of the Ivy Club.
 He briefly worked with New York City art dealer Daniel Wildenstein.
 In an interview with Charlie Rose, Lewis said that his initial ambition was to become an art historian, but he was quickly dissuaded once he realized that there would be no jobs available for art historians and that even the handful that existed did not pay well.

 Lewis subsequently enrolled at the London School of Economics and received an MSc(Econ) in economics in 1985.
-He was hired by Salomon Brothers, stayed for a while in New York for its training program, and then relocated to London, where he worked at its London office as a bond salesman for a few years.
+He was hired by Salomon Brothers, stayed for a while in New York City for its training program, and then relocated to London, where he worked at its London office as a bond salesman for a few years.
 He has said that the journalism from this era found in The Economist and The Wall Street Journal inspired him to explore becoming a writer.